dariomanesku/cmft/README.md

 -----
 - Use *runtime/cmft\_win.bat* on Windows, *runtime/cmft\_lin.sh* on Linux and *runtime/cmft\_osx.sh* on OSX as a starting point.<br \>
 - First compile the project, edit *runtime/cmft\_*\* file as needed and then run it.<br \>
+- Notice: your screen will freeze during OpenCL execution on the GPU (if the screen is connected to that same GPU).
+This is because cmft is using one kernel per cubemap face that usually takes a lot of time to execute and durring that time GPU is 100% dedicated to the task and unresponsive to the OS.
+In the future, cmft will be changed to use smaller kernels to avoid this problem.<br \>

 Project status
 --------------